wso2/docs-updates/en/docs/updates/registry-token-management-admin.md

 # Admin Guide

-In addition to all customer features, Customer Administrators can perform the following extra token management actions:
+In addition to all customer features, customer administrators can perform the following extra token management actions:

 1. **Generate User Tokens** - This action is similar to the regular customer token generation.
 Created on behalf of the admin and used to access the WSO2 registry through the CLI.
 2. **Generate Service Tokens** - Created for service accounts that do not have Support Portal access.